kkent030315/evil-mhyprot-cli/README.md

 # Requirements

 - Any version of Windows x64 that the driver works on
-- Administrator privileage does not required if the service already running
+- Administrator privilege does not required if the service already running

 # Usage